 This homemade angel food cake is light, airy, and tastes like a slice of summer.
-It bakes up wonderfully high, and is much easier to make than you might think!
+It’s as soft as a cloud and bursting with flavor, and is much easier to make than you might think!

 You would think that all my kids would know how to cook since we have a blog that has so many recipes.
 Lisa doesn’t!
 My 16-year-old decided to take food in school and didn’t love it.